 Redevelopment: AOB Parking Lot

 The AOB (Administrative Office Building) parking lot is the former site of the City Hall administrative offices.
-The lot is in downtown behind the Puyallup Public Library near the intersection of Pioneer Avenue and 3rd Street SW.
+The lot is downtown behind the Puyallup Public Library near the intersection of Pioneer Avenue and 3rd Street SW.
 In 2008, City Hall moved their offices to its current location at 333 S Meridian, demolished the old building, and created a public parking lot with approximately 103 spaces.
-The City is currently in the process of selling the property to a developer, who would then redevelop the lot to increase housing options downtown.
+The City has sold the property to a developer, McBride-Cohen Management Group LLC, who would then redevelop the lot to increase housing options downtown.

 You are probably wondering…why is the City doing this?
 That is a great question!
 To fully answer that question, we need to go back 15 years.
 In 2005, the City engaged in an intensive planning process, commonly called a design charrette, to outline and establish new zoning and design standards for downtown Puyallup.
 This process involved extensive outreach, including town halls, surveys, interviews with stakeholders, and other methods to engage public sentiment.
 The end goal was to establish a new vision for downtown, bustling with activity from shoppers, residents, and visitors.
 Then in 2008, the City of Puyallup was awarded a LIFT grant by the State Department of Commerce.
 A key objective of this grant award was the redevelopment of downtown, with an emphasis on converting publicly owned surface parking lots into mixed-use, transit-oriented housing.